Savile Row tailoring: History

 Tailoring has been associated with the Savile Row the area since the 19th century, when Beau Brummell, who epitomised the well-dressed man, patronised the tailors congregated on the Burlington Estate, notably around Cork Street, upon which John Levick in 1790 at No. 9 was among the first.
-As of 1806 there was still not a tailor on Savile Row itself, but such firms as Davies & Son, Adeney & Boutroy, John Levick, Stultz, Meyer, Burghart and Davidson were colonising surrounding streets, including Clifford Street, Cork Street, Conduit Street, Sackville Street and Hanover Street.
-It is believed that the first tailors to actually work on the Row were Henry Poole and Company in 1846, when they turned the back entrance of their workshops at No. 36 Savile Row into the main entrance to their shop.
+As of 1806 there was still not a tailor on Savile Row itself, but businesses such as Davies & Son; Adeney & Boutroy; John Levick; Stultz, Meyer, Burghart and Davidson were colonising surrounding streets, including Clifford Street, Cork Street, Conduit Street, Sackville Street and Hanover Street.
+It is believed that the first tailors to actually work on the Row were Henry Poole and Company in 1846, when they turned the back entrance of their workshops at No. 32 Savile Row into the main entrance to their shop.